Where to Go in Prague: A Guide for First-Time Visitors

 Charles Bridge

-across the Vltava River, connecting the Old Town with the Lesser Town (Mala Strana).
+that crosses the Vltava River allowing the connection between the Old Town and the Lesser Town (Mala Strana).
 Adorned with statues and offering

 Prague Castle

-Dominating the city skyline, Prague Castle is the largest ancient castle complex in the world.
+Overlooking the whole city, Czech Prague Castle is the largest medieval castle that exists in the world at the present stage.
 Explore its courtyards,

-ceremony, which takes place at the main entrance every hour.
+religion refreshment performed at the main gate for every hour.

 Lesser Town (Mala Strana)

-hidden gems, such as the colorful John Lennon Wall or the picturesque Lennonova Street.
+other less-known places, which are worth to visit, for example, the multicolored John Lennon Wall or Lennonova Street.
 Don’t forget to visit the

 stunning St. Nicholas Church, an architectural masterpiece.